Gretsch Pickguard Paint removal

 Pickguard reverse showing pressed in details

 The solution to me was therefore quite obvious - buy a silver backed Hot Rod guard and make it see through.
 I've seen many posts about people wanting to know the best method of paint removal from a Pickguard.
-So here are the methods to use and those to avoid, based on my years of car restoration and painting work.
+So here are the methods to use and those to avoid, based on my years of car restoration and painting work experience.

 Firstly, the things to definitely avoid doing or using to remove the paint -